sagemath/trac_to_gh/Issue 3206.md

 # Issue 3206: sage -i http://url.of.an.spkg doesn't work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3206

 Original creator: was